-The time when issues with slopes will be exposed is San Diego’s storm season – November through January.
+Slopes cause erosion problems during during San Diego’s storm season – November through January.

 Ideally, a property’s slopes and embankments have healthy plant growth with root systems to prevent erosion.
 But drought conditions and plant fungus have lead to the death and removal of turf and ground covers.
 Because of that, slope areas have become more barren and susceptible to erosion.

 It doesn’t even have to be a steep slope.
 This photo is an area with a minimal pitch.
 But because it’s the lowest point at the base of a large paved area, the result is heavy erosion.

 Horizontal fiber rolls that are placed across different segments of a slope.
 Wattle reduces the speed of water flow and traps sentiment.